microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamsappicon-get-hostedcontent.md

 ## Examples

-### Example 1: Get the bytes of the hosted content of the color icon of a Teams App.
+### Example 1: Get the bytes of the hosted content of the color icon of a Teams app

 #### Request